TheMuffinManRL/holbertonschool-shell/permissions/README.md

-2-groups script - prints all the groups the current user is a part of 3-new_owner script - changes owner of hello file to user betty 4-empty script - adds hello file to current working directory
+2-groups script - prints all the groups the current user is a part of 3-new_owner script - changes owner of hello file to user betty 4-empty script - adds hello file to current working directory 5-execute script - adds execute permission to owner of file hello